dolthub/doltgresql/README.md

 # Performance

-Dolt is [1.7X to 1.8X slower than MySQL](https://docs.dolthub.com/sql-reference/benchmarks/latency) as measured by a standard suite of Sysnbench tests.
+Dolt is [1.7X slower than MySQL](https://docs.dolthub.com/sql-reference/benchmarks/latency) as measured by a standard suite of Sysbench tests.

 Similar tests for Doltgres vs Postgres coming soon.